Go-Flutter-Dashboard/prodspace/TEAM.md

 # Damir Sadykov

-Frontend: implemented settings, themes, login and register screens, troubleshooting errors
+Frontend: implemented settings, themes, login and register and settings screens, troubleshooting errors, saving to and from backend.

 # Ilya Maksimov